enkob/MyLingufyApp/README.md

 ## Installation

-1. Clone this repository: `git clone https://github.com/yourusername/yourapp.git`
+1. Clone this repository: `git clone https://github.com/enkob/MyLingufyApp.git`
 2. Navigate to the project directory: `cd yourapp`
 3. Install the required dependencies (if any): `npm install`

 ## Usage

 - To run the app locally, follow the installation instructions mentioned above.
-- You can also access the live version of the app at [Your App URL](https://yourappurl.com).
+- You can also access the live version of the app at https://github.com/enkob/MyLingufyApp.git`.

 ## Features